Dankoman/klipper/docs/Rotation_Distance.md

 above a second time.

-Note: Do *not* use a "measure and trim" type of method to calibrate x, y, z, or other kinematic axis.
+Note: Do *not* use a "measure and trim" type of method to calibrate x, y, or z type axes.
 The "measure and trim" method is not accurate enough for those axes and will likely lead to a worse configuration.
 Instead, if needed, those axes can be determined by [measuring the belts, pulleys, and lead screw hardware](#obtaining-rotation_distance-by-inspecting-the-hardware).

 # Using a gear_ratio